Whatever you manufacture, protect your business with manufacturer insurance.

 If you make and distribute products, standard business insurance might not be enough.
-A dedicated manufacturer insurance policy covers the specific risks you face, leaving you free to concentrate on your business.
+A dedicated manufacturer insurance policy may cover the specific risks you face, leaving you free to concentrate on your business.

 The manufacturing business is unique and comes with many exposures, which can lead to a potential lawsuit.
 What if a fire breaks out and damages the building and halts production, causing you to default on your delivery contracts?
 Would your business survive?